Aarthi1508/yk-aws-application/README.md

 A step by step series of examples that tell you how to get a development env running:

-1. Download the repository as ZIP
+1. Download the repository as ZIP.
 2. Move to the application directory.
 3. Install ipykernel by the following command:
                ```